Combining Multi-Objective Bayesian Optimization with Reinforcement Learning for TinyML: Background

-Hence, the goal of MOOpt is to identify an approximate PF $\mathcal{P}(X_n)$ of the true PF $\mathcal{P}(X)$ within a search budget of $n$ evaluations.
-For problems where the true Pareto-front is not known, the quality of $\mathcal{P}(X_n)$ is commonly evaluated using the Hypervolume (HV) indicator, also called S-metric.
+Hence, the goal of MOOpt is to identify an approximate feasible PF $\mathcal{P}_{feas}(X_n)$ of the true PF $\mathcal{P}(X)$ within a search budget of $n$ evaluations.
+In cases where the true PF is not known, the quality of $\mathcal{P}_{feas}(X_n)$ is usually assessed using the Hypervolume (HV) indicator, also called the S-metric.

-\begin{definition} \cite{daulton2022multiobjective} The \textit{Hypervolume indicator} $HV(\mathcal{P}(X)|r)$ is the $M$-dimensional Lebesgue measure $\lambda_M$ of the region dominated by $\mathcal{P}(X)$ and bounded from below by a reference point $r \in \R^M$. \end{definition}
+\begin{definition} The \textit{Hypervolume indicator} $HV(\mathcal{P}(X)|r)$ is the $M$-dimensional Lebesgue measure $\lambda_M$ of the region dominated by $\mathcal{P}(X)$ and bounded from below by a reference point $r \in \R^M$.~\citep{daulton2022multiobjective} \end{definition}

-A feasible reference point is usually derived from domain knowledge of the problem.
-Multiple PFs can be compared by their HV if they were calculated with the same reference point and if they share the same objective values.
+A feasible reference point is commonly derived from the domain knowledge of the problem.
+The HV also allows one to compare multiple PFs as long as they were calculated with the same reference point and share the same objective values.

-A common way of addressing MOOpt is by evolutionary algorithms like NSGA-II~\citep{deb2002nsgaii}.
-However, these algorithms have a high sample complexity reducing their effectiveness under a small number of evaluations $n$.
-As a tradeoff, Bayesian Optimization (BO) is a strategy to efficiently optimize MOOpt with expensive objective functions, aiming at minimizing the number of required evaluations.
-It treats the objective functions as black-boxes and places a prior over them, thereby capturing beliefs about their behaviour.
-Over time, as new samples are collected, the prior is updated iteratively to form the posterior distribution over the objective functions, usually with a Gaussian Process (GP).
+A way of improving the sample efficiency of multi-objective optimization is by using Bayesian Optimization (BO) aiming at minimizing the number of required evaluations of the given parameter space.
+BO treats the objective functions as black-boxes and places a prior over them, thereby capturing beliefs about their behavior.
+Over time, as new samples are collected, the prior is iteratively updated to form the posterior distribution over the objective functions, in our case using GPs.
 The posterior, in turn, is used in each iteration to determine the next sample-point to evaluate by employing an acquisition function as a heuristic to quantize the "usefulness" of the sample.
 Traditionally, the acquisition function is also responsible for balancing the exploration and exploitation tradeoff.
-Furthermore, for multiple objectives it is common to scale and accumulate the objective values to form a single-objective problem~\citep{knowles2006parego,paria2020flexible}.
+Furthermore, since we are considering multiple objectives, we scale and accumulate the objective values to form a single-objective problem~\citep{knowles2006parego,paria2020flexible}.